 Realize, we are only transformed by beholding His Glory.
-When Jesus’ beauty and glory are unveiled from our pulpits and we are rightly told that we are the righteousness of God in Jesus Christ our Lord then we become more like Him.
-By teaching and preaching this truth we are effectively giving the Holy Spirit the building blocks He needs to transform the congregations thinking so they will live right.
+When Jesus’ beauty and glory are unveiled from our pulpits, and we are rightly told that we are the righteousness of God in Jesus Christ our Lord, we become more like Him.
+By teaching and preaching this truth, we are effectively giving the Holy Spirit the building blocks He needs to transform the congregations thinking to live right.

 But until this very day whenever Moses is read [i.e., the law is read](2), a veil lies over their minds, but when one turns to the Lord, the veil is removed.
 Now the Lord is the Spirit, and where the Spirit of the Lord is present, there is freedom.
 And we all, with unveiled faces reflecting the glory of the Lord, are being transformed into the same image from one degree of glory to another, which is from the Lord, who is the Spirit.
 (2 Corinthians 3:15-18 NET)